loukamb/ashley/DEVELOPMENT.md

 # Development help

+> 💡 This document may refer to React, but note that Ashley uses preact instead.
+"React" is mainly used to describe the practices associated with JSX, which are most commonly associated with the React library.

 ## Server-side rendering

-Ashley uses React for the interface, but avoids SPA-ness by rendering all content on the server first through bog standard SSR.
+Ashley uses [preact](https://preactjs.com/) for the interface, but avoids SPA-ness by rendering all content on the server first through bog standard SSR.
 Afterwards, content on the page is _selectively_ hydrated using Ashley's [aqueducts](https://en.wikipedia.org/wiki/Aqueduct_(water_supply)) on the server and the `<ashley-aqueduct/>` web component on the client.
 Only the portions of the page that actually need interactivity enter React's management and everything else is purely static.

 ### Building an interactive component